surveycto/table-list/README.md

-# table-list
+# Table list
-This will provide a table view to select_one and select_multiple fields.

 ![table-list field plug-in](extras/table-list.jpg)

 ## Description

-This field plug-in allows for data to presented in the form of a table.
-The data can be pulled in from a static choices, pre-loaded from a CSV file or from an attached dataset.
+This field plug-in allows for choice lists to be presented in the form of a table.
+The table can be created from correctly formatted static or [pre-loaded choices](https://docs.surveycto.com/02-designing-forms/04-sample-forms/12.search-and-select.html).
 The table further allows for sorting for each column and also searching for across the table.
 See the [Parameters section](#parameters) below.

 [![Download now](extras/download-button.png)](https://github.com/surveycto/table-list/raw/master/table-list.fieldplugin.zip)